mohimenulislam/Ansible/Sudo Privilege/Sudo Privilege.md

 ## Sudo Privilege

 > [!NOTE]
 > - `sudo`: super user do
 > - When we try to local user, ansible by default try to sudo privilege. <br>
 > - Sudo like as "Run as administrator"
+> - After sudo privileged, must use `sudo` before command.
+> - If any user is not define in sudo, by default it executed as root.
+Ex: pavel ALL=`(ALL)` ALL

  ### Configuration File